 Usually any type of stuffed pastry involves a pretty serious time commitment but these empanadas where successfully assembled and in the oven in about an hour, thanks in a large part to the virtually fool-proof dough.

 They baked up a gorgeous gold with the help of the egg wash and the crust was rich and pliant.
 The filling which was great before it went into the oven went through some kind of transformation during the baking and tasted even better when paired with the buttery pastry.

-I must confess that I don't have any plans to attend any Super Bowl parties on Sunday but if I were invited to one I would most definitely be toting along a mess of these beef empanadas.
+If I were invited to a Super Bowl party, I would most definitely be toting along a mess of these beef empanadas.
 They are compact, handheld, and a perfect match for a cold beer.

 - 1 tablespoon olive oil

 - 3/4 cup pimento-filled green olives, sliced